-6 Concluding Remarks
+9 Concluding Remarks

-In the report, we have recalled the basic idea of the first RBA, which was proposed in digital geometry [9, 30].
+In this paper, we have recalled the basic idea of the first RBA, which was proposed in digital geometry [9, 30].
 We refined this useful idea such that it becomes a simple "arc" version of an RBA; see Algorithm 1.
-This report provides a simple and efficient way for solving a system formed by partial differential Equations (5).
+In particular, a contribution in this paper is the provided simple and efficient way for solving a system formed by partial differential Equations (5).
 Algorithm 1 runs in time $\kappa(\varepsilon) \cdot \mathcal{O}(k)$, while the solution proposed by [46] has a time complexity which is doubly exponential in k.
-The basic idea of a RBA might be generalized to establish a whole class of rubberband algorithms (RBAs) for solving various Euclidean shortest path problems.
-The main algorithm of the report (Algorithm 4) is just an example for such RBAs.
-As indicated in Note 1, in distinction to already published approximation algorithms, our algorithm offers a high accuracy.
-In some simple polygons, we can find exact solutions to the fixed WRP.
-A large number of experimental results indicate that $\kappa(\varepsilon) = \mathcal{O}(k)$, where k is the number of essential cuts.
-However, it might be a challenge to find the least upper bound for $\kappa(\varepsilon)$.
-Our algorithm is not only faster but also significantly simpler, easier to understand and to implement than already published algorithms for solving the fixed WRP.
+Another contribution in this paper is that the basic idea of a RBA can be generalized to establish a whole class of rubberband algorithms (RBAs) for solving various Euclidean shortest path problems.
+The main algorithm of this paper (Algorithm 3) is just an example for such RBAs.
+It is not only significantly faster but also significantly simpler, easier to understand and to implement than already published algorithms for solving the WRP, SRP and ZRP.
+Finally, we are the first to provide algorithms for solving more general SRP and ZRP where all convex polygons are replaced by simple regions such as convex polybeziers or ellipses.